 - How, can we help build an intersectoral platform to invest in the education, employment and lifelong learning for health workers?

-We need to invest in collection of meaningful and actionable data to guide policy making and to know whether we are making an impact.
+We need to invest in the collection of meaningful and actionable data to guide policymaking and to know whether we are making an impact.
 And as USAID’s Kelly Saldana said: “we need to focus on the use of data as much as we focus on data collection.”
 And there is progress on data collection.
 WHO’s Jim Campbell told us that to date 134 countries have reported data to the National Health Workforce Accounts.